MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md

 You can enable all features by selecting the **Enable all** button.

-When you select **Enable all**, an option will appear where you need to provide the following information:
+When you select **Enable all**, an option appears where you must provide the following information:

 - A list of all features that require confirmation before they can be enabled.
 If you want to enable the features in the list, select **Yes** for the **Enable features requiring confirmation** button.
 - A list of all features that can't be enabled will be shown.
 Those features will not be enabled.